opulo-inc/ohai/docs/feeder-connection-kit/packout/index.md

 ## Package additional items

+!!!warning "Photos are out of date!"

 * Move to Ghidra to finish packing
 	![](img/move-to-ghidra.JPG)

 * Install the other accessories into the `feeder-accessory-tray`:
-	* **feeder-blade-cable-harness**
+	* **feeder-blade-harness-set**

-		!!!warning "DO NOT MIX THIS UP WITH THE `feeder-slot-cable-harness` WE USED TO USE HERE"
+		!!!warning "DO NOT MIX THIS UP WITH THE `feeder-slot-cable-harness` WE USED TO USE HERE - ALSO BE SURE IT IS REWORKED TO INCLUDE JUMPERS"

+	* feeder-blade-adapter-set
 	* feeder-programmer
 	* bagged-extrusion-cable-clips
 	* drive-wheel-adj-key

 	![](img/blade-packaging2.JPG)

 * Add some foam to the `feeder-connection-kit` tray to protect the items in transit
 	![](img/blade-packaging3.JPG)

 	!!!info "The foam shown in use here is 3 pieces of foam covering from 2020 aluminum extrusion"